 The School of Computer Science offers Independent Study courses, which allow motivated students to work on projects under the supervision of a faculty advisor while receiving academic credit.
 Independent studies are usually one semester in duration and require prior approval from the faculty member and the School of Computer Science.
 This approval takes the form of an Independent Study Prospectus which must be filed with the CS Undergraduate Office for any independent study project.
 Prospectus forms can be found here or are available in the CS Undergraduate Office, Gates Center 4115..

-The School of Computer Science offers a Research Thesis option to senior CS undergraduates.
-The goal of the program is to introduce students to the breadth of tasks involved in independent research, including library work, problem formulation, experimentation, and writing and speaking.
-In particular, students present a brief midterm progress report each semester, present a public poster session in December, and present an oral summary in the year-end university-wide Undergraduate Research Symposium and submit a written thesis in May.
-Students work closely with faculty advisors to plan and carry out their projects.
-Projects span the entire senior year, and students receive 18 units of academic credit each semester.
-Nine of these 18 can be counted toward CS elective requirements, and nine as free elective credits; hence, for most students, the thesis program replaces two courses per semester.Juniors majoring or double-majoring in Computer Science may apply for admission to the program, which will be based upon academic record and a project prospectus of no more than three pages.
+The goal of the Undergraduate Research Thesis Program is to introduce students to the breadth of tasks involved in independent research, including library work, problem formulation, experimentation, analysis, writing and speaking.
+In particular, students write a survey paper summarizing prior results in their desired area of research, present a public poster session in December describing their current progress, present their final results in an oral summary in the year-end university-wide Undergraduate Research Symposium (Meeting of the Minds) and submit a written thesis at the end of their senior year.
+Students work closely with faculty advisors to plan and carry out their research.
+The Undergraduate Research Thesis (15-599) can start as early as the Spring semester of the junior year, and spans the entire senior year.
+Students receive a total of 36 units of academic credit for the thesis work.
+Up to 18 units can be counted toward CS elective requirements (9 per semester).
+For most students, the thesis program requires at least one semester with 18 units of thesis work, so students in this program are advised to plan their schedules carefully to ensure there is ample time to perform the required research for the thesis.
+Students interested in research are urged to consult with their CS undergraduate advisor and Assistant Dean no later than the start of their junior year in order to plan their workload effectively.Juniors majoring or double-majoring in Computer Science may apply for admission to the program, which will be based upon academic record and a project prospectus of no more than three pages.
 A prospectus must include:

-Students who need help finding potential advisors should get in touch with Klaus Sutner.
-Applications to the program are normally due by the end of the Spring semester of the junior year.
+Students who need help finding potential advisors should get in touch with the Associate Dean or Assistant Dean for Undergraduate Studies.
+Applications to the program are due by the end of the semester prior to the start of the thesis, typically the end of the Junior Fall semester (for the 3 semester thesis track) or the end of the Junior Spring semester (for the 2 semester thesis track).

 |CSD Home Webteam ^ Top SCS Home|